 You can also spend five leisurely days on a trek through the Pu Luong region of Vietnam while doing homestays with local families.
 You eat with a host family, share meals with them, and interact with them on a deeply personal level.

-The reality of trekking is you can have exactly the kind of adventure or experience you want.
+The reality is that you can have exactly the kind of adventure or experience you want.
 And many trekking companies are broadening their offerings beyond just walking treks.
-You can do bicycle treks in the California wine region with a few hours riding in the morning, followed by wine in the vineyards – which sounds exactly like our kind of trekking!
+You can do bicycle treks in the California wine region with a few hours riding in the morning, followed by wine in the vineyards – which sounds exactly like our kind of experience!
 Or, you can do sea kayak treks in the picturesque bays of Southeast Asia.
 And you can do treks that combine all of these elements together.

-With trekking, you’ll have an active vacation, but it is still a vacation!
+This is a way to have an active vacation, but it is still a vacation!

 I’m not in great shape.
 Can I still do the hike or the trek?

 In one word: absolutely!
 You should select options from a trekking company that indicates the level of intensity of the activities.
 Obviously, don’t select a trek that is beyond your level of fitness.
 However, a large part of trekking is the mental endurance to continue on.